Woman killed in subway shove at Times Square

 In recent months there have been several instances of people being stabbed, assaulted or shoved onto the tracks at stations in the Bronx, Brooklyn and at Times Square.

 Saturday's attack against Go, who was of Asian descent, also raised concerns amid a rise in anti-Asian hate crimes in New York and around the country.
-Police officials said the killing, including whether it was a hate crime, was under investigation, but noted that the first woman Martial allegedly approached was not Asian.
-Martial is Black.
+Police officials said the killing, including whether it was a hate crime, was under investigation, but noted that the first woman Simon allegedly approached was not Asian.
+Simon is Black.

 "This latest attack causing the death of an Asian American woman in the Times Square subway station is particularly horrifying for our community," Margaret Fung, executive director of the Asian American Legal Defense and Education Fund, said.
 She said the community was still mourning the Dec.
 31 death of Yao Pan Ma, a Chinese immigrant who was attacked in April while collecting cans in East Harlem.

-Note: This story was first published on January 15, 2022.
-It was updated on January 19, 2022, to correct that the suspect’s name is Martial Simon, not Simon Martial.